BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * Fixed a wrong image file type made for an Extra Objective in The Source.
   * Some melee weapons in Another Life are hidden using obscure eater eggs.
 Hints to obtain them are shown, but were not working in a few instances.
 This is fixed.

----

-**October 14, 2021**
-* **HITMAN:**
-  * **Club 27:**
-    * **"Speedboat" Exit:** When selecting "H1" as the Forced Difficulty, the key will now list Professional as needed instead of Master.
-The image used is also modified.
-	* **"Tuk-Tuk" Exit:**Updated the image to better match the same exit in The Source.
-    * **Contracts Mode Targets:** 8 more added, as well as fixing a few missing Contract Target images.
-  * **The Source:**
-    * **Exits:** 1 added.
-Apparently I just missed adding the Tuk-Tuk exit to this mission for some reason...
-    * **Contracts Mode Targets:** 127 more added.
-Updated the images of the existing ones with their HITMAN III versions.
-    * **Extra Objectives:** 1 more added.
-    * **Photo Objectives:** 6 added.
-* **HITMAN 2:**
-  * Other Small Updates:
-    * **Golden Handshake - "Director's Exit":** Specified the need for a "CEO Exit Keycard" rather than just a key.
-* **Other Fixes:**
-  * If you have Forced Difficulty set to "H1" but randomize a HITMAN 2/III map, the box generated will warn you about this.
-  * Fixed misspelled Contract Target names in Club 27, as well as a parse error.
-  * Fixed a cosmetic issue where the Hitman Campaign Mission Grouping under Selected Missions was displaying as unselected when Forced Difficulty was set to H1.